bytebase/bytebase.com-old/content/docs/en/get-started-with-bytebase/run-an-sql-review-workflow-in-a-project.md

 ![_](/static/docs-assets/sql-advisor-2.png)

-Your query runs successfully against the Test environment, which doesn't require manual approval, and waits for approval for the Prod environment.
+The Test environment doesn't require manual approval, thus the SQL will be applied automatically after passing those advisor checks.
+Then you are waiting for approval for the Prod environment.

 ### Review the SQL issue